 If you’ve been following us for a while, you’ve heard me lauding the benefits of eating the rainbow more than once.
 And if you’re new here, welcome!
-Eating the rainbow simply refers to eating a wide variety of fruits and vegetables, ideally in as many colors as you can!
+Eating the rainbow simply refers to eating a wide variety of fruits and vegetables, ideally in as many colours as you can!
 Aim for 30 different plant foods a week, this has been linked to a variety of positive health outcomes.

 In fact, researchers at the American Gut Project found that people who consumed over 30 plant foods per week benefited from a more diverse gut microbiome compared to those who consumed less than 10 per week.
 In fact, these gut bacteria produce short chain fatty acids which are linked to a lower risk of developing bowel cancer.

-Moreover, researchers have extensively studied the effect of fruit and vegetable intake on risk of developing heart disease.
+Moreover, researchers have extensively studied the effect of fruit and vegetable intake on the risk of developing heart disease.
 One of the largest and most robust studies to date is a prospective cohort study on over 84000 participants.
 The researchers found a strong association between fruit and vegetable intake and risk of coronary heart disease (CHD).
 In fact, each daily serving of fruit or vegetables is linked to a reduction of CHD risk.
 In particular, green leafy vegetables and vitamin C rich fruit and vegetables seem to have the strongest protective effects on heart health.(1)

 First, let’s discuss which fats to avoid.
 The main types of fats which are associated with an increased cardiovascular risk are trans fats and saturated fats.
 You should avoid highly processed foods which contain trans fats as much as possible.These fats raise levels of “bad” LDL cholesterol which can lead to the formation of plaque in the arteries.
 Eat whole foods and avoid highly processed and deep fried takeaway foods, this is a good way to minimise trans fats.